improving-minnesota/reverse-proxy-kestrel/README.md

 ... and to bring it down: `docker compose -f ./compose-apache.yml down`

 For each stack, you can access the app @ `http://localhost:88/hello` EXCEPT FOR `haproxy`, which publishes the app at `https://localhost/hello`.
-The haproxy config is a basic setup for use with CertBot, which you can use to get a valid cert.
-(See https://github.com/nmarus/docker-haproxy-certbot)
+The haproxy config is a basic setup for use with [CertBot](https://certbot.eff.org/), which you can use to get a valid HTTPS cert for free.
+(See https://github.com/nmarus/docker-haproxy-certbot).

+Additionally `haproxy` has a stats page at http://localhost:88/stats (login = admin/admin) and Traefik as a dashboard at http://localhost:8080 (no password, so this should be kept internal-only)

 ---